dspytdao/Y_Swap/README.md

 ## Overview

-In this article we are going to lay the groundwork for a series of articles dedicated to machine learning and implementation of financial instruments with the help of the Algorand ecosystem.
+In this article we build an interface to Algorand with AlgoSigner Wallet.

+Make a value proposition for Algroand Ecosystem to consider Machine Learning.

 First, we are going to set up a project in React JS and connect AlgoSigner to the Application.

-Next, we connect an Indexer to our application by using testnet API from PureStake.Besides, we provide a plan to extend the application to an ML model and combination of smart contracts to implement a version of a decentralized exchange
+Next, we connect an Indexer to our application by using testnet API from PureStake.

+Besides, we provide a roadmap to extend the application to an ML model with the combination of smart contracts to implement a version of a on-chain exchange.
-## Grand Plan for the Project

-As a grand plan we intend to build an application that would also access data to assist users in issuing standard and more exotic financial instruments.
+### Algorand Layer 1 Capabilities

+One of the greatest benefits of building a project on Algorand are its Layer 1 capabilities and payment patterns.

+Algorand enables bundling of transactions in [atomic swaps](https://developer.algorand.org/docs/get-details/atomic_transfers/) where each transaction relies on each other.
+Which is particularly important since it emphasises security and low transaction costs.

+Besides, another Layer 1 capability is [smart signatures](https://developer.algorand.org/docs/get-details/dapps/smart-contracts/#smart-signatures) that are used for signature delegation.
+This feature significantly improves the control of an escrow account, a third-party smart contract which holds tokens until the payment conditions are satisfied.

+Finally, we can build smart contract on Algorand using Python and [PyTeal](https://github.com/algorand/pyteal) Library.

+## Value Proposition

+The Algorand protocol supports the creation of on-chain assets that benefit from the same security, compatibility, speed and ease of use as the Algo.
+The official name for assets on Algorand is Algorand Standard Assets (ASA).

+With Algorand Standard Assets you can represent stablecoins, loyalty points, system credits, and in-game points, just to name a few examples.
+You can also represent single, unique assets like a deed for a house, collectable items, unique parts on a supply chain, etc. There is also optional functionality to place transfer restrictions on an asset that help support securities, compliance, and certification use cases.

+Info

-We propose to use Indexer data to assess the credibility of the issuer.
-For instance, we would use the transaction and balance history as a substitute for Cash Flow, Income statement and a Balance Sheet.
+We consider Indexer data to assess the credibility of the issuer.

+For instance, we would use the transaction and balance history.

 In addition, Liquid and valuable NFTs are a great collateral for options and debt obligations.
-Machine Learning models have further potential to enhance the precision of the pricing and viability of certain instruments such as [revenue swaps](https://www.pwc.com/gx/en/audit-services/ifrs/publications/ifrs-9/ifrs-9-understanding-the-basics.pdf).
+Machine Learning models have further potential to enhance the precision of the pricing and viability

-### Algorand Layer 1 Capabilities

-One of the greatest benefits of building a project on Algorand are its Layer 1 capabilities.

-We can bundle transactions in [atomic swaps](https://developer.algorand.org/docs/get-details/atomic_transfers/) where each transaction relies on each other.
-Which is particularly important for decentralized exchange services since it improves security and transaction costs.

-Another Layer 1 capability are [smart signatures](https://developer.algorand.org/docs/get-details/dapps/smart-contracts/#smart-signatures) that are used for signature delegation.
-This feature has potential to significantly automate the control of the escrow account.

-Finally, we can build smart contract on Algorand using only Python and [PyTeal](https://github.com/algorand/pyteal) Library.

 ## React